Liliʻuokalani Trust: Beliefs

 The Mission of the Trust, outlined in their website; "Liliʻuokalani Trust provides opportunities for Hawaiian children to realize their greatest potential" and allow them to "liv[e] healthy, joyful, and prosperous lives, while contributing positively to their families, communities, and the world.".

 Services and Programs

-Lili’uokalani Trust's services and programs focus on three areas: Early Childhood (ages 0–5), Youth Development (ages 6–18), and Opportunity Youth (ages 16–26).
+Liliʻuokalani Trust's services and programs focus on three areas: Early Childhood (ages 0–5), Youth Development (ages 6–18), and Opportunity Youth (ages 16–26).
 Undergirding these activities is the Social Services Team, who provides a variety of clinically and culturally grounded supports including grief and loss counseling, and family strengthening and reunification programs for children of all ages and their families.
 Key initiatives include Lydia's House, an Opportunity Youth center in urban Honolulu for young adults aging out of foster and other systems care.

 The Trust also provides community assistance during major crises including the Kīlauea eruptions and COVID-19.
 To support impacted communities, LT partnered with Ham's Produce and Seafood, which allowed for over 285 food distributions.